Sententiaregum/flux-container/docs/api/view.md

 # View

-In the previous steps it has been shown how actions can be triggered and how the store can react on dispatched changes by using a stateless handler.
+In the previous steps it has been shown how actions can be triggered and how the store can react on dispatched changes by creating a listener on the internal dispatcher with ``getSubscribedEvents``.

-The last necessary step is a handler which listens on store changes and cause a re-render in the view.
+The last necessary step is a view handler which listens on store changes.

 ## Connector API

-Although react is an awesome view library which is used in ``Sententiaregum``, a flux implementation which is responsible for a one-way data flow and the business logic shuold __NEVER__ require a dependency to a view library.
+Although react is an awesome view library which is used in ``Sententiaregum``, a flux implementation which implements a one-way data flow for the business logic of the application should __NEVER__ require a dependency to a view library.
 That's why the react dependency has been removed in favor of a functional connection API which doesn't depend on any library.